ustas-eth/ustas-eth.github.io/content/posts/daily-glider/limit-and-offset/index.md

 ---
 title: "Limit and Offset"
 ---
-# Limit and offset

-Let's take the query from the [previous article](../get-started/README.md) and change the name we're searching for to something more useful:
+Let's take the query from the [previous article](../get-started) and change the name we're searching for to something more useful:

 ```python
 from glider import *